miklevin/MikeLev.in/_posts/2025-06-15-taming-the-workflow-htmx-chain-reaction.md

 In case you're wondering, yes this creates a "nested card" HTML data structure which wasn't what I originally intended but suggests the causal chain so strongly and works so well with the LLMs (insofar as they get it at all) that I've kept the nesting of cards.
-It's like a house of cards, haha!
+It's like a house of cards, ahaha!
 And considering how fragile this chain reaction is, it indeed is.

 But I like it and I keep it.
 You know it's a lot like white space in Python.
 You